 - Management: Most chefs direct other restaurant employees, so you must know how to delegate tasks, reprimand poor behavior, and motivate workers.

 How much do chefs make?
-According to the U.S. Bureau of Labor Statistics, or BLS, chefs earn a median annual salary of $41,500 as of May 2015.
-Entry-level professionals who lack experience or education might fall into the lower 10 percent of earners, which translates to around $23,000 per year.
-The most experienced and successful chefs, however, can earn more than $74,170.
+According to Careerbuilder salary data, chefs earn a median annual salary of $73,500 as of May 2021.
+Entry-level professionals who lack experience or education might fall into the lower 10 percent of earners, which translates to around $37,000 per year.
+The most experienced and successful chefs, however, can earn more than $100,000.

-The BLS also reports that chefs earn more when they work for traveler accommodations.
+Chefs can also earn more when they work for traveler accommodations.
 To expand your salary potential, consider applying for chef jobs at hotels, inns, and other hospitality venues.
 Additionally, salary potential increases for chefs who work in large cities compared to rural or suburban communities.

 If you're thinking about becoming a chef, you have excellent job potential.
-The BLS estimates that chef jobs will grow 9 percent between 2014 and 2024, which is "much faster than average."
+The BLS estimates that chef jobs will continue to grow at a rate "much faster than average."
 Population and income growth have contributed to increased interest in the restaurant business, and dining establishments, therefore, enjoy higher profits and can create more jobs.
 New culinary genres, particularly those centered around healthful eating, have also contributed to excellent growth.

 Not only does the high growth rate improve your chances of finding a job, but it can also improve your job security.
 When restaurants stay in the black, these restaurants don't go out of business or lay off valued employees.